tin6150/psg/README2.rst

 ----------------------

 A. To start list, do not start with space
-B. Adding space in the beginning will be treated as quoted text and add email-style indent/quote vertical bar in front of it
+A. Adding space in the beginning will be treated as quoted text and add email-style indent/quote vertical bar in front of it
     1. Sublist need to be started with 4 space, or else this special block treated as quote text
     1. removed old README.md file
 	a) maybe that was causing confusion
 	b) so now it would render by github?
-    #.
-TBA...
+    1. TBA...
-    #.
-Tired of numbering list myself, using hash sign in this line.
+    1. Tired of numbering list myself, using hash sign in this line.
         #) sub-sub line of hash
         #) another sub line of hash
-    2. Instead of hash, can repeat number?
+    1. Instead of hash, can repeat number?
 	a) and use '''a)''' repeatedly too?
 	a) and use '''a)''' repeatedly too?
 	a) and use '''a)''' repeatedly too?

+Nested list is difficult, and there is diff b/w tab and spaces

+1. starting a list
+2. continue list
+    a. four spaces
+    a. four spaces
+3. continue list
+4. continue list
+	a. one tab
+	a. one tab
+5. continue list

 =======